A short film that poses the question: "What Happened to the future we were promised?"

 The Doha Film Institute is creating a series of ultra large scale immersive films for the new National Museum of Qatar, located in the capital city of Doha.
 The poetic nature of these films combined with immense scale on multi-screens is designed to transport visitors while providing a unique window into Qatari culture.
 There is currently no comparable installation anywhere in the world.

 Creating these films requires pushing the boundaries of several existing technologies.
-The films will require full motion image resolution as high as 18K by 3K, cover over 33,000 square feet of projection surfaces and be displayed through 145 projectors blended together.
-To complete the immersive experience, the typical viewing distance will be less than one screen height.
+The films will require full motion image resolution as high as 27K by 3K, cover over 33,000 square feet of projection surfaces and be displayed through 155 projectors blended together.
+Typical viewing distances will be less than one screen height, fully immersing visitors in the films.
 WCI is providing engineering design and execution services to the Doha Film Institute to help create these unique films.
 Click the thumbnails below for more details.

 Post Production and Visual Effects Supervision for "A Birder's Guide To Everything"